Wagotabi: A Japanese Journey on Steam - User reviews, Price & Information

 Wagotabi is an educational RPG teaching Japanese from the ground up.
 Immerse yourself in the language through interactive dialogues, quest-solving, and puzzles, all while exploring Japan and its rich culture.
 Will you become a Japanese master?

-Wagotabi: A Japanese Journey is a education, foreign and typing game developed and published by Wagotabi Limited.
+Wagotabi: A Japanese Journey is a language learning, education and typing game developed and published by Wagotabi Limited.

 Released on August 13th 2025 is available on Windows, MacOS and Linux in 14 languages: English, French, Japanese, Simplified Chinese, Spanish - Spain, German, Portuguese - Brazil, Spanish - Latin America, Korean, Traditional Chinese, Indonesian, Russian, Italian and Polish.